nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

     {
       NoEcn = 0,   //!< ECN is not enabled.
       ClassicEcn   //!< ECN functionality as described in RFC 3168.
+      EcnpTry      //!< ECN functionality added for SYN/ACK packet marking ECT bits as described in RFC 5562.
     } EcnMode_t;

 The following are some important ECN parameters